-Organizations must be designed to achieve effectiveness.
-Likert identified four categories of an effective organization.
+Organisations must be designed to achieve effectiveness.
+Likert identified four categories of an effective organisation.

 The Likert Systems 1 and 2 are equivalent to McGregor's Theory X, while Systems 3 and 4 are identical to McGregor's Theory Y.